 Why it’s so awesome: Everyone needs a break from the city sometimes and the Royal Botanic Gardens in Melbourne will give you the rest you need.
 These gardens contain more than 8,500 species of plants, lush lawns and pristine water features, which all make it the best place in the city to sit down and revitalize.

 Why it’s so awesome: Melbourne is a busy modern city, but it still has its alternative side and the center of that is Brunswick Street.
 This is where you’ll find shops, people, cafes and restaurants that are all a bit different.
-The vibe is determinedly bohemian, and you’ll find everything from great second-hand bookstores to the best vintage clothes shops in the city.
+The vibe is determinedly bohemian, and you’ll find everything from great second-hand bookstores to the best vintage clothes shops.

 What to do there: Make sure that you check out the vintage clothes shops.
 Melbourne is famous for them and there are several of them in this area.
 Try Vintage Sole, Yesteryear Vintage Clothing and Hunter Gatherer just to name a few.
 And other than that, just wander and see what you can find.
 This is a great place for people watching too as the vibe is relaxed and cool and attracts that kind of crowd too.